baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 There is no difference between `A \/ B` and `A | B`.
-As we have explained in L159, in the code examples we write `A | B` since it is a common notations in many programming languages, while `A \/ B` is more commonly used in formalism of union calculi.
+As we have explained in L159, in the code examples we write `A | B` since it is a common notations in many programming languages, while `A \/ B` is more commonly used in calculi with union types.

 > There are two kinds of values: annotated values and unannotated
 > lambda expressions ($\lambda x. e$)."
 This is not consistent with
 > Figure 1.

-We would like to clarify that the description is consistent with Fig 1.
-In particular, values are defined in Fig 1 as `v ::= w | \x. e`, where `w` is _annotated values_ and _\x. e_ are unannotated lambda expressions.
+We believe that the description is consistent with Fig 1.
+In particular, values are defined in Fig 1 as `v ::= w | \x. e`, where `w` are _annotated values_ and `\x. e` are unannotated lambda expressions.

 > Figure 2 shows no rule for typing something of the form $\lambda